Cultivation of tobacco: Harvest

 Some farmers still use "tobacco harvesters".
 They are not very efficient yet highly cost-effective for harvesting premium and rare strains of tobacco.
-The harvester trailers for in-demand crops are now pulled by diesel-fueled tractors.
+Modern harvester trailers for in-demand crops are pulled by diesel-fueled tractors.
 "Croppers" or "primers" pull the leaves off in handfuls and pass these to the "stringer" or "looper", which bundles the leaves to a four-sided pole with twine.
 These poles are hung until the harvester is full.
-The poles are then placed in a much larger wagon to be pulled by modern farm tractors to their destination.
+The poles are then placed in a much larger wagon to be pulled by diesel tractors to their destination.
 For rare tobaccos they are often cured on the farm.
 Traditionally, the slaves who cropped and pulled had a particularly tough time with the first pull of the large, dirty, base leaves.
 The leaves slapped their faces and dark tobacco sap, which dries into a dark gum, covered their bodies, and then soil stuck to the gum.

 The croppers were men, and the stringers, who were seated on the higher elevated seats, were women and children.
 The harvesters had places for one team of ten workers: eight people cropping and stringing, plus a packer who moved the heavy strung poles of wet green tobacco from the stringers and packed them onto the pallet section of the harvester, plus a horseman.
 The outer seats were suspended from the harvester - slung out over to fit into the rows of tobacco.
 As these seats were suspended it was important to balance the weight of the two outside teams (similar to a playground see-saw).
 Having too heavy or light a person in an unbalanced combination often resulted in the harvester tipping over especially when turning around at the end of a row.
 Water tanks were a common feature on the harvester due to heat and danger of dehydration.